 - Receive a certificate for your efforts and take the memory home with you to keep forever.

-- A hotel pick up and drop off, as well as an English speaking pilot, provides you with excellent convenience.
+- A hotel picks up and drops off, and an English-speaking pilot provides you with excellent convenience.

 Sightseeing at the Temples of Bagan

-The presence of more than 2,000 temples in Bagan still makes it a good place to visit despite the fact that the number of temples used to be 10,000 plus.
-The abundance of stupas stands for acts of merits in the ancient times.
-Travelers who have limited time are advised to visit more popular temples like Ananda Temple, Shwezigon Temple, Htilominlo Temple and Dhammayangyi Temple.
+The presence of more than 2,000 temples in Bagan still makes it an excellent place to visit despite the fact that the number of temples used to be 10,000 plus.
+The abundance of stupas stands for acts of merit in ancient times.
+Travelers with limited time are advised to visit more popular temples like Ananda Temple, Shwezigon Temple, Htilominlo Temple, and Dhammayangyi Temple.